-With our help, you can fix some of these Pixel 2 problems without calling Verizon or heading to a store for support.
-You can solve most problems at home in a matter of minutes.
-Then, we’ll continuously update this post with more info as it becomes available.
+With our help, you can fix most Pixel 2 problems without calling Verizon or heading to a store for support.
+You can do this from home.
+Then, we’ll update this guide with more tips as they become available.

-Whether you need to fix bad Pixel 2 battery life or the phone is frozen, this is a great place to start.
+Whether you need to fix bad Pixel 2 battery life or your phone is frozen, this is a great place to start.
 We’ll help you with multiple issues or offer resources to address them, along with improving the overall phone experience.

-Now that Google’s Pixel 2 and Pixel 2 XL are nearly a year old and have multiple updates under their belts, little problems continue to emerge.
-M0st are easy to fix or will get fixed in upcoming software updates.
+Now that Google’s Pixel 2 and Pixel 2 XL are over a year old and have multiple updates under their belts, they’re great phones.
+However, the Android Pie update added a few more issues.
+Most are easy to fix or will get fixed in upcoming software updates.
 Some of these problems include freezing, reboots, Bluetooth issues, display problems, display responsiveness, charging problems, fingerprint scanner problems, poor color reproduction, audio issues while recording, to clicking noises and sounds coming from the smaller Pixel 2.